waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Future Plans & Ideas
 *   **Agent Idea:** Create a `debugging_assistant` agent that can analyze faulty code and suggest fixes or debugging steps.
 *   **Agent Refinement Idea:** Refine the `battle_strategist` to provide more detailed switching advice, considering the entire party's composition and the opponent's likely moves.
-This is more efficient than creating a new, redundant agent.

-# V. Battle Information
+# V. Reflection Log (Turn 3815)

-## A. Verified Type Matchups
-*   Ghost-type Pokémon are immune to Normal-type moves.
+*   **Untested Assumption:** The next town is directly south.
+*   **Alternative Hypothesis:** The path south could be a dead end, and the true path is elsewhere.
+*   **Test:** Follow the agent's recommendation to the southernmost point.
+If it's a dead end, re-evaluate exploration priorities.